waterbycounty

 What's happening with rivers in Owsley County right now?

-Owsley County's primary USGS streamgage on the SOUTH FORK KENTUCKY RIVER is currently reading 139 cubic feet per second — 13% of the long-term mean of 1,079.97 cfs.
+Owsley County's primary USGS streamgage on the SOUTH FORK KENTUCKY RIVER has a pipeline snapshot of 139 cubic feet per second — 13% of the long-term mean of 1,079.97 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Owsley County water compare to the Kentucky average?